Table of Contents

 In the Boerhaave syndrome, a rupture of all layers of the esophagus occurs.
 In most cases, the lower half of the esophagus, dorsolaterally on the left side, is affected.
 A relatively low muscle tone is prevalent here, as in other areas of the esophageal muscles.
 The event of rupture is preceded by an acute pressure load, with strong, forced vomiting in most cases, typically in conjunction with excessive alcohol consumption.

 The Mallory-Weiss syndrome is also preceded by forced vomiting and retching.
-The mucosa of the esophagus is here already damaged, often due to high alcohol consumption, less commonly due to chronic gastroesophageal reflux disease or atrophy (with elderly patients).
-Finally, in the course of acute pressure load, longitudinal lacerations of the mucosa and submucosa, particularly in the area of the gastroesophageal junction occur.
+Here, the mucosa of the esophagus is already damaged, often due to high alcohol consumption, and less commonly due to chronic gastroesophageal reflux disease or atrophy (with elderly patients).
+Finally, in the course of acute pressure load, longitudinal lacerations of the mucosa and submucosa, particularly in the area of the gastroesophageal junction, occur.
 The muscularis mucosae remains intact, so there is no perforation!

 Epidemiology of Boerhaave and Mallory-Weiss Syndrome

-Both symptoms affect men more often than women and are found especially in alcoholics.
+Both symptoms affect men more often than women and are most commonly observed in alcoholics.

 The Mallory-Weiss syndrome makes up approximately 5 – 10 % of the causes of upper gastrointestinal bleeding.